qmk/qmk_firmware/docs/getting_started_make_guide.md

 `SPLIT_TRANSPORT`

-Selects the protocol used to communicate between master and slave on a split keyboard. `SPLIT_TRANSPORT = i2c` will include the avr i2c driver (USE_I2C must also be set). `SPLIT_TRANSPORT = serial` will include the avr serial driver (only used if USE_I2C is not set).
-The default is to include both drivers, which may increase binary size unnecessarily. `SPLIT_TRANSPORT = custom` will include neither, and a custom implementation must be provided.

-As there is no standard driver for ARM-based split keyboards yet, `SPLIT_TRANSPORT = custom` must be used for these.
+As there is no standard split communication driver for ARM-based split keyboards yet, `SPLIT_TRANSPORT = custom` must be used for these.
+It will prevent the standard split keyboard communication code (which is AVR-specific) from being included, allowing a custom implementation to be used.

 `CUSTOM_MATRIX`